 I don’t think so.
 It’s not enough, is it?
 If there is no disposition of the heart that corresponds to the offense committed, the words I sinned don’t carry the potential for reconciliation.
 Confession of sin is real contrition — real regret.
 He doesn’t mean just words spoken that have no connection with the condition of the heart.
 So if that’s what he means in 1 John 1:9, and surely if we read in the spirit of the passage, that is what he means.

 Then if you go to 1 John 4:2 and let that kind of meaning be carried by the word confession.
 Then what you come up with is not that the mere words, “Jesus Christ has come in the flesh,” are the sign of the Holy Spirit in your life.
 But rather those words spoken from the heart with an accompanying disposition that accords with this stupendous reality!
 “The Lord of glory took on human flesh.
 He is King.
 I must submit.
 I must be loyal, I must trust.”
 If the confession, Jesus has come in the flesh carries that weight, then it signifies that the Holy Spirit has been at work in your life.

 Heartfelt Reverence, Conviction, and Submission

-My conclusion is that what verse 2 means is this: “By this you know the Spirit of God: every spirit which sincerely confesses that Jesus Christ has come in the flesh and which has a corresponding disposition of loving reverence and submission to Jesus Christ come in the flesh — that spirit — that person is of God.”
+And so 1 John 4:2, I would paraphrase like this: “By this, you know the Spirit of God: Every spirit which sincerely confesses that Jesus has come in the flesh and which has a corresponding disposition of loving reverence and submission to Jesus Christ come in the flesh — that spirit — that person is of God.”
 So the sign of the spirit’s reality — the sign of the presence of the reality of God in their lives — is not mere words.
 It is words that come from the heart with a corresponding disposition of faith.

 The Test of What People Hear